vecinimod/pico_espresso/README.md

-# pico espresso - a $35 wifi enabled universal espresso machine PID mod
+# pico espresso - $25 wifi enabled universal espresso machine PID mod
 *A simple Raspberry Pi Pico w based espresso machine controller with support for duty cycled PID with SSR and OLED*

 Can be installed on any espresso machine for temperature control but currently installed on a Calphalon temp iq